eclipse/mosaic.website/content/docs/scenarios/run_simulation_series.md

 `type` can currently only have two entries:
 - `ValueList`: This expects a list of values as child elements of the parameter.
 Each value will be used for at least one permutation.
 - `IntegerGenerator`: This automatically generates integer values to write as values.
-The generated numbers can be configured by adding these attributes to the parameter element:
+The generated numbers can be configured by adding these optional attributes to the parameter element:
-  – `offset`: denoting a minimal number where generation should start (this will be the first value), default is `0`.
+  – `start`: denoting a minimal number where generation should start (this will be the first value), default is `0`.
   – `step`: denoting the number that will be added to the previous value to generate the new one, default is `1`.

-In contrast to `ValueList` this can create an infinite number of values.
+  - `end`: denoting the maximum number (exclusive), default is `start + 10 * step`

 ### Permutation of parameters